 Weetamoo Falls is deep in the Great Gulf on Mt.
 Washington; Sphinx Cascades are also nearby; very wild & remote adventure

-Zealand Falls & Zealand Pond & Zeacliff 7.8 miles
+Zealand Falls & Zealand Pond & Zeacliff rating 7.8 miles

 round-trip